Metal Detecting and Social Distancing Activities During the Coronavirus Shutdowns

 For metal detectorists, social distancing isn’t a foreign concept.
 That’s why this is the perfect time to pick up a metal detector.

-Metal Detecting as a Family When You’re Stuck at Home
+Social Distancing Activities as a Family When You’re Stuck at Home

 While the CDC recommends staying away from crowds, avoiding the world completely can make you stir-crazy.
 If you have kids at home, it won’t be long before they’re itching to get out and do something active.
 If the kids aren’t ready to get out, parents will be!